Royal Bank of Scotland pays women on average 37 percent less than men

-LONDON (Reuters) - Royal Bank of Scotland Group (RBS.L) said on Friday it paid women on average 37 percent less than men, the latest big bank to disclose how a concentration of males in senior roles skews pay in the financial industry.
+LONDON, Feb 23 (Reuters) - Royal Bank of Scotland Group said on Friday it paid women on average 37 percent less than men, the latest big bank to disclose how a concentration of males in senior roles skews pay in the financial industry.

 The disclosure means the average hourly wage for a woman at the bank was 37 percent less, largely as a result of men occupying more senior, higher-paying roles.